chuyizhang23/Comparative-law/Lecute 6.md

 > Hisbah is an Islamic concept that refers to the duty of enjoining good and forbidding wrong.
 Rooted in the Quran and Sunnah, it encompasses the promotion of ethical conduct and the prevention of immoral or harmful behavior within an Islamic society.
 The term "Hisbah" comes from the Arabic root "hasaba," which means to reckon or to account, implying the act of holding individuals and society accountable to Islamic principles.
 >
-> Key Aspects of Hisbah
+> Key Aspects of Hisbah:
 >
 > 1. **Theological Basis:**
 >    - Hisbah is based on various Quranic verses and Hadiths that emphasize the importance of promoting virtue and preventing vice.
 For example, the Quran states, "Let there arise out of you a group of people inviting to all that is good, enjoining what is right, and forbidding what is wrong" (Quran 3:104).